+The worthy Thane of Rosse.
+Mal.
 Len.
 What a haste looks through his eyes!
-So should he look that seems to speak things strange.
+So should he look That seems to speak things strange.
 Rosse.
-God save the king!
-Whence cam'st thou, worthy thane?
+God save the King!
 Dun.
+Whence cam'st thou, worthy Thane?
+From Fife, great King, Rosse.
+Where the Norweyan banners flout the sky And fan our people cold.
+Norway himself, With terrible numbers, Assisted by that most disloyal traitor, The Thane of Cawdor, began a dismal conflict; Till that Bellona's bridegroom, lapp'd in proof,

+Confronted him with self-comparisons, Point against point, rebellious arm 'gainst arm, Curbing his lavish spirit: and, to conclude, The victory fell on us; --Dun.
+Great happiness!
 Rosse.
-From Fife, great king, Where the Norweyan banners flout the sky 9 And fan our people cold.
-Norway himself, with terrible numbers, Assisted by that most disloyal traitor, The thane of Cawdor, began a dismal conflict; Till that Bellona's bridegroom, lapp'd in proof, Confronted him with self-comparisons, Point against point, rebellious arm 'gainst arm, Curbing his lavish spirit: and, to conclude, The victory fell on us; --Great happiness!
+That now Sweno, the Norways' King, craves composition; Nor would we deign him burial of his men Till he disbursed at Saint Colme's Inch Ten thousand dollars to our general use.
 Dun.
+No more that Thane of Cawdor shall deceive

+Our bosom interest. -- Go, pronounce his present death, And with his former title greet Macbeth.
 Rosse.
-That now Sweno, the Norways' king, craves composition; Nor would we deign him burial of his men Till he disbursed at Saint Colme's inch Ten thousand dollars to our general use.
-10 Dun.
-No more that thane of Cawdor shall deceive Our bosom interest. -- Go, pronounce his present death, And with his former title greet Macbeth.
-Rosse.
-I 'll see it done.
+I'll see it done.
 Dun.
 What he hath lost, noble Macbeth hath won.

 [Exeunt.

 SCENE III. -- A heath.

 Thunder.
 Enter the three Witches.

 1 Witch.
 Where hast thou been, sister?

-2 Witch.
+- 2 Witch.
 Killing swine.

-3 Witch.
+- 3 Witch.
 Sister, where thou?

+- 1 Witch.
+A sailor's wife had chestnuts in her lap, And mounch'd, and mounch'd, and mounch'd: "Give me," quoth I: --"Aroynt thee, witch!" the rump-fed ronyon cries.

+'''

+Her husband's to Aleppo gone, master o' th' Tiger:

+But in a sieve I'll thither sail,

+And like a rat without a tail;

+I'll do, I'll do, and I'll do.

+2 Witch.
+I'll give thee a wind.

+'''

 1 Witch.
-A sailor's wife had chestnuts in her lap, And mounch'd, and mounch'd, and mounch'd: "Give me," quoth I: --"Aroint thee, witch!" the rump-fed ronyon cries.
-11

-Her husband 's to Aleppo gone, master o' the Tiger:

-But in a sieve I 'll thither sail, And like a rat without a tail;

-I 'll do, I 'll do, and I 'll do.

-Witch.
-I 'll give thee a wind.

-Witch.
 Th' art kind.

-Witch.
+3 Witch.
 And I another.

-Witch.
-I myself have all the other;

-And the very ports they blow,

-All the quarters that they know

-I' the shipman's card.

-I 'll drain him dry as hay: Sleep shall neither night nor day Hang upon his penthouse lid; He shall live a man forbid.
-Weary sev'n-nights nine times nine, Shall he dwindle, peak, and pine: Though his bark cannot be lost, Yet it shall be tempest-tost.
+1 Witch.
+I myself have all the other; And the very ports they blow, All the quarters that they know I' th' shipman's card.
+I'll drain him dry as hay: Sleep shall neither night nor day Hang upon his penthouse lid; He shall live a man forbid.
+Weary sev'n-nights nine times nine,

+Shall he dwindle, peak, and pine: Though his bark cannot be lost, Yet it shall be tempest-tost.
 Look what I have.

 2 Witch.
 Show me, show me.

-1 Witch.
-Here I have a pilot's thumb, Wrack'd, as homeward he did come.
-[Dru 3 Witch.
+- 1 Witch.
+Here I have a pilot's thumb, Wrack'd, as homeward he did come. - 3 Witch.
 A drum! a drum!
 Macbeth doth come.

 All.
-The weird sisters, hand in hand,

-Posters of the sea and land, Thus do go about, about: Thrice to thine, and thrice to mine, And thrice again, to make up nine.
+The Weird Sisters, hand in hand, Posters of the sea and land, Thus do go about, about: Thrice to thine, and thrice to mine, And thrice again, to make up nine.
 Peace! -- the charm 's wound up.
+[Drum within.